 What is Tai Chi?

-Originating in China, tai chi is an ancient form of self-defense and energy cultivation.
-It is best thought of as playing: playing with movement and breath; playing with energy; playing with consciousness.
+Tai Chi is best thought of as playing: playing with movement and breath; playing with energy; playing with consciousness. ~ Annukka Holland, Senior Instructor

 Tai Chi and Chi Gong are health practices that have been researched and developed in China for thousands of years.
 In the past decade they have begun rapidly growing in global popularity.

 These technologies are currently being used in college athletic programs, hospitals, businesses, schools, universities and senior centers.

 Tai Chi and Chi Gong have been shown to:

 - Burn calories